 Working in nursing or midwifery can expose you to allegations of poor performance or misconduct, which may result in disciplinary action.
-Most enterprise bargaining agreements (EBAs) contain a disciplinary procedure that your employer is obliged to follow.
+Most enterprise bargaining agreements (EBAs) contain a process for dealing with poor performance or misconduct, that you and your employer must follow.

-Having an allegation of poor performance or misconduct made against you can be distressing and confronting for members.
-It is important that you know your rights and contact the ANMF as soon as possible for assistance.
+Having an allegation of poor performance or misconduct made against you can be distressing and confronting.
+It is important that you know your rights and contact ANMF Member Assistance as soon as possible for assistance.

 Can I just be called up to the office and disciplined?

 EBAs usually require your employer to notify you of the allegations, and provide supportive evidence, before you meet.
-If you attend a meeting for a ‘chat’ and discover it is a disciplinary hearing, ask for the meeting to be re-scheduled and for the employer to put their concerns in writing.
-If you don’t feel comfortable doing that, contact your ANMF Organiser.
+If you attend a meeting for a ‘chat’ and discover it is a performance/misconduct hearing, ask for the meeting to be re-scheduled and that your employer put their concerns in writing.
+If you don’t feel comfortable doing that, contact the ANMF promptly at email@example.com.

 Does my employer need to do a proper investigation?

-If your employer does not conduct a proper investigation, or provide you with enough information to defend to the allegations, then they have denied you with procedural fairness.
-Your Organiser can address this with your employer, or if necessary EBAs generally allow a challenge in the Fair Work Commission.
+If it is a misconduct issue, and your employer does not conduct a proper investigation or provide you with enough information to defend the allegations, then they will have denied you ‘procedural fairness’.
+Your ANMF Organiser can address this with your employer, or if necessary EBAs generally allow a challenge in the Fair Work Commission.

 What is procedural fairness?